Entropy spectroscopy of a bilayer graphene quantum dot: One- Two-carrier Entropy

-Figures~\ref{fig:entropy}(f)-(g) show the measured results for the $1 \to 2$ charge carrier transition.
-Starting out at $N=1$ with the initial entropy $\kB \ln(2)$, gradually changing the occupation number to $N=2$ by further lowering $\Vpg$, the entropy has a maximum with $\kB \ln(3)$ before settling at $S(N=2) = 0$.
-The entropy change for the $1\to 2$ transition is therefore $\dl.Delta.{S}_{1 \to 2} = -\kB \ln(2)$.
-We conclude from this result that the ground state for $N=2$ particles in the QD is non-degenerate.
-This result is surprising as previous devices studied in higher magnetic fields suggested a valley-singlet spin-triplet ground state with a three-fold spin-degeneracy, a conclusion reached by extrapolating finite bias measurements to zero magnetic field~\cite{kurzmannExcitedStatesBilayer2019, mollerProbingTwoElectronMultiplets2021}.
-In our experiment, the entropy peak at $\kB \ln(3)$ corresponds to the QD being equally likely in any of the microstates of $N=1$ (two microstates, Kramers pair) and $N=2$ (only one microstate), corresponding in total to three microstates of equal probability $1/3$.
-In Sec.~\ref{sec:magnet} we study the change of entropy in magnetic field and from that provide a possible explanation for the lifting of degeneracy at zero magnetic field for the second charge carrier state.
+For the $1\to 2$--transition shown in Figs.~\ref{fig:entropy} (e)-(g), the entropy for the macrostate $\Nbar = 1$ is given by $S_1 = \kB \ln(2)$.
+Gradually increasing the occupation number to $\Nbar = 2$ by further increasing $\mu$, leads to an entropy maximum of $\kB \ln(3)$ before settling at $S_2 = 0$.
+The entropy change for the $1\to 2$--transition is therefore $\dl.Delta.{S}_{1\to 2} = -\kB\ln(2)$.
+This lets us conclude that the ground state of the macrostate $\Nbar=2$ is realized by only one microstate.
+The result that the ground state of the $N=2$ charge state is nondegenerate is a surprise as previously studied devices hinted towards a threefold degeneracy: a valley-singlet spin-triplet ground state with a three-fold spin-degeneracy, a conclusion reached by extrapolating finite bias measurements performed at higher magnetic fields to zero field~\cite{kurzmannExcitedStatesBilayer2019, mollerProbingTwoElectronMultiplets2021}.
+The entropy peak at $\kB \ln(3)$, where the chemical potential $\mu$ equals the addition energy $\mu_2$ to add the second carrier in its ground state, corresponds to the QD being equally likely in any of the following three microstates: $\Kdown$, $\Kup$ and $\GStwo$, where the latter ket denotes the unknown ground state of the $N=2$ charge state.
+The extracted entropies are independent from the electronic temperatures (see Fig.~\ref{fig:heating}(b)) and the exact barrier gate voltage tunings (see Fig.~\ref{fig:gates} (a) and (b)~\cite{supplemental2025}).
+In the next section, we compare entropy measurements and finite bias spectroscopy in an out-of-plane magnetic field with each other in order to gain more insights into the nature of this unknown two particle ground state.

-Fig.~\ref{fig:heating} (a) shows the mean temperature $\Tbar$ of the hole bath forming the reservoir as a function of the heater current $\Iheater$.
-Temperatures for individual heater currents are obtained by tuning the QD into the thermally broadened regime and fitting eq.$\ref{eq:detDC}$ to $\Idet^\mathrm{DC}$.
-The evolution of $\Tbar$ in $\Iheater$ follows eq. ~\ref{eq:Thyp} as can be seen from the fit.
-The experiments for the $0\to 1$ and $1\to 2$ transition were carried out at different cryostat temperatures $T_0$.
-The data is well described by eq.~\ref{eq:Thyp}.
-From Fig.~\ref{fig:heating} (a) the temperature modulation $\dl.Delta.{T}=\Tbar - T_0$ is extracted for various heater currents.
-Fig.~\ref{fig:heating} (b) shows the entropy changes $\dl.Delta.{S}_{0\to 1}$, $\dl.Delta.{S}_{1\to 2}$ obtained by applying method A and B. Both methods show reasonable agreement with each other.